michioxd/michioxd-blog/src/content/blog/02-how-to-completely-skip-initial-setup-in-bbqnx/index.md

 ![Unpack command](./03.gif)

-**Fact:** You can drop the files directly into the terminal window if you using Windows Terminal.
+**Fact:** You can drop the files directly into the terminal window if you are using Windows Terminal.

 After you have unpacked the files, you will have a folder with the following files: